-This is one of the very few books that I reread for several times.
+This is one of the very few books that I reread several times.
 The seven habits are not just small daily routines; they are the core principles that everyone can implement in their life to achieve greatness.
-Three of them are about developing yourself and three of them is about improving your relationships with others.
+Three of them are about developing yourself and three of them are about improving your relationships with others.
 And the last habit is about opting for never-ending improvement in all areas of life.

 I highly recommend this book to anyone who wants to take control of their behaviors and thus, their life.
 It explains how our habits work, backed by science, research, and real-life stories.
-Besides, the book has provided practical strategies and techniques to apply the changes to the individual, organizational, and societal level.
+Besides, the book has provided practical strategies and techniques to apply the changes to the individual, organizational, and societal levels.

 In the increasingly connected age, the ability to focus becomes a rare and valuable skill.
 Cal Newport divided Deep Work into two parts.
-He first makes the case that in almost any profession, cultivating the deep work ethic will generate massive benefits in the long run.
+He first makes the case that in almost any profession, cultivating a deep work ethic will generate massive benefits in the long run.
 Then, he moves on to provide a rigorous regime that helps you acquire the skill of focus.